tc39/proposal-first-class-protocols/README.md

 This mixin pattern usually ends up creating one or more intermediate prototype objects which sit between the class and its superclass on the prototype chain.
-In contrast, this proposal works by copying the inherited interface methods into the class or its prototype.
+In contrast, this proposal works by copying the inherited protocol methods into the class or its prototype.
 This proposal is also built entirely off of Symbol-named properties, but doing so using existing mechanisms would be tedious and difficult to do properly.
 For an example of the complexity involved